 We are also interested in signals that drive seasonal models to alter their body weight dramatically in response to photoperiod change, since the genes involved may encode neuropeptides or receptors that have potential relevance to human energy balance and thus may be therapeutic targets for weight loss.
 Currently this part of our work is focused on vitamin A signaling in the hypothalamus.

-We use molecular biology and biochemical approaches including Next Generation Sequencing, microarray, and in situ hybridization to identify target genes and exploit novel in vivo agonist/antagonist or antibody delivery in techniques aimed at addressing functional responses.
+We use molecular biology and biochemical approaches including Next Generation Sequencing, Real-time PCR, in situ hybridization and Western blotting to identify target genes and exploit novel in vivo agonist/antagonist or antibody delivery in techniques aimed at addressing functional responses.

 Swang Shallangwa - PhD student